 1. Establish and enforce clear and consistent limits for gaming

 Another important way to set limits is to require permission to purchase or download new games.
-Most consoles allow you to request an adult’s password in order to purchase a new game (this should go without saying: keep that password private).
-If online purchases are set to your credit card, be sure to question and discuss with your child any unexpected video game purchases.
+Most consoles allow you to request an adult's password in order to buy a new game (this should go without saying: keep that password private).
+If online purchases are set to your credit card, be sure to question and discuss any unexpected video game purchases with your child.

 2. Manage your children’s game and screen time (and set a good example)

-Now that you’ve set limits, it’s time to guide your kids to make the right choices.
-Remove temptation by not allowing video game consoles in their bedrooms, and make sure they turn off their phones before going to sleep.
+Now that you've set limits, it's time to guide your kids to make the right choices.
+Remove video game addiction temptation by not allowing video game consoles in their bedrooms, and make sure they turn off their phones before going to sleep.
 You may even want to consider not permitting phones in their bedrooms overnight at all.
 And, of course: no cell phones or video games at the dinner table.
-Be sure to model healthy screen time by following the rules yourself, never using your phone while driving, and ‘unplugging’ daily to be present with your family.
+Be sure to model healthy screen time by following the rules yourself.

 When all else fails…most devices capable of playing video games – including smartphones and video game consoles – have parental controls.
 Although controls vary between devices, all allow you to set screen time limits.
-One caveat: Most experts discourage total surveillance and control, as too-strict limits can backfire.
-If you choose to use parental controls, talk to your kids and let them know it’s to keep them safe and ensure responsible use of screen time.
+One caveat: Most experts discourage total surveillance and control, as too strict limits can backfire.
+If you choose to use parental controls to help your gaming addiction teens, talk to them and let them know it's to keep them safe and ensure responsible use of screen time.

 3. Monitor your children by remaining aware of what they’re playing and who they’re interacting with online

-This can be a double-edged sword, as children – especially teens – want and value their privacy.
-Sometimes there’s a fine line between monitoring and snooping, but their safety and well-being are paramount.
-Familiarize yourself with the games your kids are playing, be aware of who they’re playing with, and set rules about the types of games they can and cannot play.
+This video game addiction tip can be a double-edged sword, as children – especially teens – want and value their privacy.
+Sometimes, there's a fine line between monitoring and snooping, but their safety and well-being are paramount.
+Familiarize yourself with the games your kids are playing, be aware of who they're playing with, and set rules about the types of games they can and cannot play.

 4. Encourage other interests and hobbies

-Some children resort to video games when they’re bored, and gaming can make them feel like they’re not alone.
+Some gaming addiction teens resort to video games when they're bored, and gaming can make them feel like they're not alone.
 Many video games even have an interactive, social component.
-Kids can be by themselves at home, yet interact in real-time with a friend down the street, classmates – or even their cousins in another state.
-Make it clear that this type of interaction isn’t a replacement for actual social interaction.
-Encourage your kids to explore other hobbies, engage in physical activity, enjoy extracurricular activities, and meet with friends face-to-face on a regular basis.
+Kids can be by themselves at home yet interact in real-time with a friend down the street, classmates – or even their cousins in another state.
+While this can be a great way to connect with others, it's also important for kids and teens to have other interests and hobbies outside of gaming.

 5. Don’t ignore your gut instincts – and do consider potential underlying issues